samvera/hyku/Hyku-on-Docker.md

 The containers are meant to be immutable, so we just discard the container and build a new one by running `docker-compose build`

 ## How do I turn on SSL?

+## How do I get a superadmin account on the docker host?